ODBC from C tutorial part 2 — fetching results

 SQL_GD_ANY_ORDER SQLGetData can be called for unbound columns in any order.
 Note that SQLGetData can only be called for columns after the last bound column unless SQL_GD_ANY_COLUMN is also returned.

 SQL_GB_BOUND SQLGetData can be called for bound columns as well as unbound columns.
-A driver cannot return this value unless it also returns SQL_GD_ANY_COLUMN.
+An ODBC driver cannot return this value unless it also returns SQL_GD_ANY_COLUMN.

-SQLGetData is only required to return data from unbound columns that occur after the last bound column, are called in order of increasing column number and are not in a row in a block of rows.
+SQLGetData is only required to return data from unbound columns that occur after the last bound column.

 The previous section described how to bind columns and return data one row at a time.
 The next step is to return data for more than one row at once.
 SQLBindCol allows this to be done, by binding the address of an array of values to transfer into instead of a single value.

 To return multiple rows, you can use either SQLExtendedFetch or its ODBC 3 equivalent SQLFetchScroll.
-To specify the size of the rowset, the Statement attribute SQL_ROWSET_SIZE (SQLExtendedFetch) or SQL_ATTR_ROW_ARRAY_SIZE (SQLFetchScroll) must be set to the required value using the SQLSetStmtAttr call.
-Then, memory bound to the columns using the SQLBindCol call must be large enough to contain the returned data.
-For example, if the type was bound as a SQL_C_LONG that is a 4 byte value, and the row size was 20, the bound memory must have a length of 80 bytes.
-The length of each element of the array must be of the same size, so if binding to a VARCHAR(30) field, the application would bind 31 characters (including the space for the null) for each row, and pass the length of 31 into the buffer length field in the SQLBindCol call.
+To specify the size of the rowset, the Statement attribute SQL_ROWSET_SIZE (SQLExtendedFetch) or SQL_ATTR_ROW_ARRAY_SIZE (SQLFetchScroll) must be set to the required value by using a SQLSetStmtAttr call.
+Then, memory bound to the columns using SQLBindCol must be large enough to contain the returned data.
+For example, if the type was bound as a SQL_C_LONG, that is a 4 byte value; if the row size was 20, the bound memory must have a length of 80 bytes.
+The length of each array element must be the same size, so if binding to a VARCHAR(30) field, the application would bind 31 characters (including the space for the null) for each row, and pass 31 into the buffer length field in the SQLBindCol call.

 /* variables to contain returned data */